VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 #### `<series>`

 ```
-# This follows the usual series notation '<metric name>{<label name>=<label value>, ...}'
+# series should format as '<metric name>{<label name>=<label value>, ...}'
 # Examples:
 #      series_name{label1="value1", label2="value2"}
 #      go_goroutines{job="prometheus", instance="localhost:9090"}
 series: <string>

-# This uses expanding notation.
-# Expanding notation:
+# values support several special equations:
 #     'a+bxc' becomes 'a a+b a+(2*b) a+(3*b) … a+(c*b)'
 #     Read this as series starts at a, then c further samples incrementing by b.
 #     'a-bxc' becomes 'a a-b a-(2*b) a-(3*b) … a-(c*b)'
 #     Read this as series starts at a, then c further samples decrementing by b (or incrementing by negative b).
-# There are special values to indicate missing and stale samples:
 #    '_' represents a missing sample from scrape
-#    'stale' indicates a stale sample
 # Examples:
 #     1. '-2+4x3' becomes '-2 2 6 10' - series starts at -2, then 3 further samples incrementing by 4.
 #     2. ' 1-2x4' becomes '1 -1 -3 -5 -7' - series starts at 1, then 4 further samples decrementing by 2.
 #     3. ' 1x4' becomes '1 1 1 1 1' - shorthand for '1+0x4', series starts at 1, then 4 further samples incrementing by 0.
-#     4. ' 1 _x3 stale' becomes '1 _ _ _ stale' - the missing sample cannot increment, so 3 missing samples are produced by the '_x3' expression.
+#     4. ' 1 _x3' becomes '1 _ _ _ ' - the missing sample cannot increment, so 3 missing samples are produced by the '_x3' expression.
 values: <string>
 ```

 #### `<alert_test_case>`

-VMAlert by default adds group name and alert name to generated alerts and timeseries.
-So  you need to specify both `groupname`  and `alertname` under a single `<alert_test_case>`, but no need to add them under `exp_alerts`.
+vmalert by default adds group name and alert name to generated alerts and timeseries.
+So you will need to specify both `groupname` and `alertname` under a single `<alert_test_case>`, but no need to add them under `exp_alerts`.
+You can also pass `--disableAlertgroupLabel` to prevent adding groupname label, in that case, `groupname` can be missed.

 ```
-# The time elapsed from time=0s when the alerts have to be checked.
+# The time elapsed from time=0s when this alerting rule be checked.
+# Means this rule should be firing at this point, or shouldn't be firing if 'exp_alerts' is empty.
 eval_time: <duration>

 # Name of the group name to be tested.